launchd/bsync/README.md

 * bsaber.com is the only supported repository for songs, any IDs that can't be found there won't be downloaded
-* Program supports multiple text files
+* Program supports multiple ID text files

 ## How It Works